 Scroll down.
+For the "Enable TLS encryption?" drop-down box, select "if requested by client".
 For the "Send outgoing mail via host" radio button, select the second option and enter the SMTP hostname.
 For the "SMTP login to outgoing mail host" radio button, select the second option.
 Enter the SMTP host username in the "Login as" text box and enter your SMTP host password in the "with password" text box.
 Then click on the "Save and Apply" button.
 If this step is unsuccessful, revert back to the default configuration (i.e., "Deliver directly", "None needed").